datalad-handbook/book/docs/basics/101-115-symlinks.rst

    consisting of two letters each.
    These two letters are derived from the md5sum of the key, and their sole purpose to exist is to avoid issues with too many files in one directory (which is a situation that certain file systems have problems with).
    The next subdirectory in the symlink helps to prevent accidental deletions and changes, as it does not have write :term:`permissions`, so that users cannot modify any of its underlying contents.
-   This is the reason that annexed files need to be unlocked prior to modifications, and this information will be helpful to understand some file system management operations such as removing files or datasets (see section :ref:`file system`).
+   This is the reason that annexed files need to be unlocked prior to modifications, and this information will be helpful to understand some file system management operations such as removing files or datasets.
+Section :ref:`file system` takes a look at that.

    The next part of the symlink contains the actual hash.
    There are different hash functions available.